What is Strategic Management?

 It ideally should be a continuous process and not a one-time evaluation or brainstorming exercise.
-It involves thoroughly studying competitors, understanding their approach and unique selling points which have helped them achieve their places.
+It involves thoroughly studying competitors, understanding their approach, and unique selling points that have helped them achieve their places.

 Bigger strategic decisions provide overall future direction to the organization and should be based on thorough analysis.
-Continuous monitoring is further required that organization is moving in the right direction and if any further steps are needed for more effective implementation.
+Continuous monitoring is further required that the organization is moving in the right direction and if any further steps are needed for more effective implementation.

 Strategic Management for Employees

-Strategic Management should aim at providing a strong perspective to the employees about their organization so that can better judge their fitment and map their long-term objectives to the organization’s overall direction.
+Strategic Management should aim at providing a strong perspective on the employees about their organization so that can better judge their fitment and map their long-term objectives to the organization’s overall direction.
 Strategic management can be used to manage employees so as to maximize the ability to achieve business objectives.
 Empowering the employees so that they can correlate well to organizational tasks and objectives, is a smart strategic move.

-Further, strategic management makes employees capable of understanding the market reactions to organization’s product and taking corrective measures for the organization.
+Further, strategic management makes employees capable of understanding the market reactions to the organization’s product and taking corrective measures for the organization.
 Employees can also gauge the effect of the factors which can influence their jobs or roles and can take necessary corrective steps.

 There are several tools and concepts which are generally used for the analysis of softer aspects of the organization aiding to the derivation of impactful decisions.

-Important concepts of Strategic Management
+Important Concepts of Strategic Management

 SWOT framework was initially used by Harvard and later popularized by Kenneth R. Andrews and it still remains a commonly practiced analysis tool.